EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.array.md

 ### tools.array.select_by_ind

 Select lines by index, return NaN when index is NaN.
-Package: Util.array select_by_ind function                                               General Description: Select lines from a matrix, given the indices of the lines
+Package: Util.array select_by_ind function                                               General Description: Select lines from a matrix, given the indices of the lines contains NaNs.
+Return lines with NaNs from NaNs indices.